alvarovillalbaa/alvarovillalbaa/README.md

 ### Hi there I am Alvaro!👋

 - 🔭 I’m currently working on Clous!
-- 🌱 I’m currently learning HR Analytics.
+- 🌱 And learning about implementing GenAI architectures into software.
-- 👯 I’m looking to collaborate on our organization.
+- 👯 I’m looking to collaborate on our open-source repos(still not available)
 - 🤔 I’m looking for help with EVERYTHING.
-Nobody is perfect so I may have something wrong.
+I may have many too many hats to wear.
 - 💬 Ask me about anything.
 - 📫 Follow me on [Linkedin](https://www.linkedin.com/in/alvarovillalbaperez/)
 - ⚡ Fun fact: I want to learn about everything hence I never have time...